Is Cancer Contagious?

 - Human T-lymphotropic virus-1 (HTLV-1) is linked with certain types of lymphocytic leukemia and non-Hodgkin lymphoma (NHL).

-- Invasive cervical cancer, Kaposi sarcoma, and certain lymphomas are much more common in people who are infected with the human immunodeficiency virus (HIV), the virus that causes AIDS.
+- Invasive cervical cancer, Kaposi sarcoma, and certain lymphomas are much more common in people who are infected with the human immunodeficiency virus (HIV), the virus that weakens the immune system and causes AIDS.
 In many cases of HIV-related cancer, other viruses (such as HHV-8 or HPV) also play a major role in the cancer’s growth and development.

 Bacteria can also promote cancer.
 Helicobacter pylori is a common bacterium now known to be linked to certain kinds of cancer in the stomach.
 Long-term infection with these bacteria can damage the inner layer of the stomach and increase the risk of stomach cancer.